bgoonz/BGOONZ_BLOG_2.0/docs/content/DS_ALGO/algorithms/math/bits/README.md

 #### Multiply Two Unsigned Numbers

 This method multiplies two integer numbers using bitwise operators.
-This method is based on that “Every number can be denoted as the sum of powers of 2”.
+This method is based on that "Every number can be denoted as the sum of powers of 2”.

 The main idea of bitwise multiplication is that every number may be split to the sum of powers of two: